-All those little oddities about goalkeepers that you were just dying to know about
+All those little oddities and quirky facts about goalkeepers that you were just dying to know about

 England, Wales and Northern Ireland's most capped players are all goalkeepers, namely Peter Shilton (125), Neville Southall (91) and Pat Jennings (119).
 Scotland's most capped player is Kenny Dalglish, who picked up 102 caps during his International career.